Skip to main content

 LUMI consortium

 LUMI, one of the EuroHPC pre-exascale supercomputers, is located at CSC’s data center in Kajaani, Finland.
-The supercomputer is hosted by the LUMI consortium including ten European countries.
+The supercomputer is hosted by the LUMI consortium including eleven European countries.

-The LUMI (Large Unified Modern Infrastructure) consortium countries are Finland, Belgium, the Czech Republic, Denmark, Estonia, Iceland, Norway, Poland, Sweden, and Switzerland.
-Bringing together their unique expertise and experience, these countries will together provide added value for the whole Europe.
+The LUMI (Large Unified Modern Infrastructure) consortium countries are Finland, Belgium, the Czech Republic, Denmark, Estonia, Iceland, the Netherlands Norway, Poland, Sweden, and Switzerland.
+Bringing together their unique expertise and experience, these countries together provide added value for the whole Europe.

 EuroHPC continues the European collaboration on high-performance computing, from which European researchers have already benefited from over the years.
-The investment will make CSC’s data center one of the world’s largest players in the field of high-performance computing.“
+The investment makes CSC’s data center one of the world’s largest players in the field of high-performance computing.“

 Kimmo Koski, Managing Director of CSC